Birth Control Pills and Your Period: What You Should Know

 Getting a period in the middle of a pill pack might make you worry, but it doesn’t necessarily mean there’s anything wrong.
-There are a number of reasons someone might experience unexpected vaginal bleeding, and not all of them have to end up with someone seeking medical advice.
+There are reasons someone might experience unexpected vaginal bleeding, and not all of them have to end up with someone seeking medical advice.

-Of course, we’d always say to speak to your doctor if you’re concerned about irregular periods, but if you want to learn a little bit more about what could be happening first, take a look through our guide here.
+Of course, we’d always say to speak to your doctor if you’re concerned about irregular periods but if you want to learn more about what could be happening first, take a look through our guide here.

 While you shouldn’t have a full period in the middle of a pack of combination pills, for instance, it’s perfectly normal to get light bleeding or “spotting” when you’re still taking birth control.
 Some may also experience a heavier bleed, though it won’t usually be like a complete period that you’d ordinarily have at the end of a pill pack.

-Breakthrough bleeding is usually a side effect of taking birth control, especially if you’re on hormonal contraceptives and you’ve only started taking them within the last 3 to 4 months.
+Breakthrough bleeding can be a common side effect of taking birth control, especially if you’re on hormonal contraceptives, and you’ve only started taking them within the last 3 to 4 months.
 It’s also possible to experience breakthrough bleeding if you’ve recently switched from one type of birth control to another, or if you’ve switched birth control pills and your new prescription has a higher oestrogen dose.

-Contrary to popular belief, the Pill doesn’t exactly stop your period, and the type of contraceptive you’re using is often a huge factor in whether or not you’re experiencing breakthrough bleeding.
+Contrary to popular belief, the pill doesn’t exactly stop your period, and the type of contraceptive you’re using is often a huge factor in whether you experience breakthrough bleeding.
 Some birth control, like low-dose birth control pills, are practically associated with getting a breakthrough bleed!
-But you may be wondering if other types of birth control pill can do the same thing, and we’re here to tell you that they can.
+But you may wonder if other types of birth control pill can do the same thing, and we’re here to tell you that they can.

 Let’s take a quick look at the different types of birth control pill in relation to breakthrough bleeding: